 As featured on the Today Show, MSNBC, and CBS This Morning

-Sharon’s story is a story of transformation: How an anonymous hospital chaplain was thrust into the national spotlight, joining survivors of other gun-related horrors as reluctant speakers for a heartbroken social-justice movement.
-As she recounts her grief and the struggle to forgive the killer, Risher learns to trust God’s timing and lean on God's loving presence to guide her steps.
+Sharon’s story is one of transformation: How an anonymous hospital chaplain was thrust into the national spotlight, joining survivors of other gun-related horrors as reluctant speakers for a heartbroken social-justice movement.
+In this raw and riveting memoir of tragedy and faith, Risher invites you into the heartbreaking and intimate details of her family’s story as she learns to trust God’s timing and lean on God's loving presence to guide her steps.
 Where her faith journey leads her is surprising and inspiring, as she finds a renewed purpose to her life in the company of other survivors.

 “Sharon Risher is the very definition of a hero: she's taken her grief and pain and turned it into activism in an effort to prevent other families from experiencing the same anguish her family has.
-Sharon's passion shines through on every page, and her compelling story shows us all how to find courage and compassion in even the darkest tragedy.
-I've been honored to work side by side with Sharon since 2015, and I'm so grateful for her guidance and wisdom -- in real life, and in her book." ―Shannon Watts, Founder of Moms Demand Action for Gun Sense in America
+Sharon's passion shines through on every page, and her compelling story shows us all how to find courage and compassion in even the darkest tragedy." ―Shannon Watts, Founder of Moms Demand Action for Gun Sense in America

 “Rev. Sharon Risher has inspired countless Americans with her journey from gun violence survivor to activist.
 With such moving honesty and raw emotion, hers is a story of resilience in the face of hatred and violence.
 This book will touch your heart and make you want to stand with her in the movement to end gun violence.” ―Christopher Kocher, director of Everytown Survivor Network

 "In For Such a Time as This, the Rev. Sharon Risher writes in a voice that those who know her will recognize, the authentic one of an imperfect preacher who smokes and cusses and fought addiction, and who brings to ministry the lessons lived in a real life.
-That includes her honest account of a long and painful journey, often at the brunt of other people's judgments, to forgive the white supremacist who murdered her mother and eight others inside Emanuel AME Church.
-No family is perfect, and Risher describes how her mother's violent death ripped at the fabric of hers, already torn by the loss of one sister just two years before the massacre and another sister two years after.
 There are lessons for us all in her story, including an important plea for America to confront the twin evils of racism and gun violence, as she is doing in her new life's role as an 'accidental activist.'
 That she has heeded this important calling amid such suffering is an inspiration for all of us to read her story and then go do our part."―Jennifer Berry Hawes, author of Grace Will Lead Us Home

 “To read this book is to be challenged to become a better, more aware and empathic person.
-Rev Risher begins with the story of her mother’s tragic death then takes deep dives into topics like growing up black, the messy realities of family, gun violence, politics, and more.
-The reader is in skilled hands with Rev Risher who has served as chaplain, pastor, mother, and activist.
-In sharing her own heart and mind she encourages us to think more deeply and to be more painfully and uncomfortably honest as we consider difficult topics like grief, the death penalty, race, faith, and forgiveness."―Dr. Doreen Dodgen-Magee, psychologist and author of Deviced, Balancing Life and Technology in a Digital World, internationally known author and speaker, Everytown Survivor Fellow and National Trainer
+In sharing her own heart and mind, Rev. Risher encourages us to think more deeply and to be more painfully and uncomfortably honest as we consider difficult topics like grief, the death penalty, race, faith, and forgiveness."―Dr. Doreen Dodgen-Magee, psychologist and author of Deviced, Balancing Life and Technology in a Digital World, internationally known author and speaker, Everytown Survivor Fellow and National Trainer